Child Abuse / Neglect Defense Lawyer in Cincinnati

 When a parent or legal guardian is accused of abusing or neglecting a child in Ohio, prosecutors take the charges very seriously and seek maximum punishments.
 Several alleged offenders face criminal charges merely for attempts to discipline children.

-In some domestic violence cases, alleged offenders can even be charged as the result of false allegations by spouses or partners who may be seeking leverage in divorce or child custody proceedings.
-Regardless of the specific circumstances surrounding an accusation of child abuse or neglect, the person suspected of the crime should not say anything to authorities until he or she has legal counsel.
+In some domestic violence cases, alleged offenders can even be charged based on false allegations by spouses or partners who may seek leverage in divorce or child custody proceedings.
+Regardless of the specific circumstances surrounding an accusation of child abuse or neglect, the person suspected of the crime does not have to say anything to authorities until they have legal counsel.

 Lawyer for Child Abuse or Neglect Crimes in Cincinnati, OH

-If you were arrested or think that you could be under investigation for alleged child abuse or neglect in Hamilton County, it is in your best interest to seek legal representation as soon as possible.
+If you were arrested or think that you could be under investigation for alleged child abuse or neglect in Hamilton County, a domestic violence lawyer serving Cincinnati might be able to help you.
 Joslyn Law Firm helps clients all over the greater Cincinnati area, including Reading, Harrison, Miamitown, Colerain, Green, Miami, Symmes, Norwood, Blue Ash, and many other nearby communities in southwestern Ohio.

-Cincinnati criminal defense attorney Brian Joslyn can conduct a thorough investigation and fight to possibly get your domestic violence charges reduced or dismissed.
-You can have him review your case and discuss your legal options as soon as you call (513) 399-6289 to schedule a free consultation.
+Cincinnati criminal defense attorney Brian Joslyn and his team can conduct a thorough investigation and try to get your domestic violence charges reduced or dismissed.
+You can have our legal team review your case and discuss your options as soon as you call for a free consultation at (513) 399-6289.

 Ohio Child Abuse and Neglect Information Center

 State law in Ohio has specific definitions relating to abused and neglected children.
-Under Ohio Revised Code § 2151.03, a neglected child is defined as any child:
+Ohio Revised Code § 2151.03 defines a neglected child as any child:

-- Who, because of the omission of the child’s parents, guardian, or custodian, suffers physical or mental injury that harms or threatens to harm the child’s health or welfare; or
+- Who, because of the omission of the child’s parents, guardian, or custodian, suffers physical or mental injuries that harm or threaten the child’s health or welfare

-Division (B) of this chapter of the Ohio Revised Code establishes that a parent, guardian, or custodian of a child cannot be criminally liable when, solely in the practice of religious beliefs, he or she fails to provide adequate medical or surgical care or treatment for the child.
+Division (B) of this chapter of the Ohio Revised Code establishes that a parent, guardian, or custodian of a child cannot be criminally liable when, solely in the practice of religious beliefs, they fail to provide adequate medical or surgical care or treatment for the child.

 An abused child, however, is defined under Ohio Revised Code § 2151.031 as any child who: